firedancer-io/firedancer/src/app/frank/README.md

 This stage is part of a node’s block production duties and serves to filter incoming traffic down to a manageable rate, and authenticate packets.
 Firedancer adds a pre-packing stage which sorts transactions by estimated validator reward and filters throughput per state hotspot.
 It also applies heuristics to predict execution cost to schedule transactions in a way that banking stage throughput is optimized.

 The message passing frameworks used in Firedancer and the Labs validator (tango and crossbeam) are incompatible and require a language-agnostic compatibility layer.
-A simple shared-memory based ring buffer with C and Rust bindings was created for this purpose, called “shim”. “cshim” and “rshim” are the C and Rust libraries respectively.

 The **feeder** shim inputs ingested packets into the Firedancer sigverify/dedup/pack pipeline, and the *return* shim returns the output back to the Labs validator.